 BNZ expects all its managers to have RI policies as part of the investment due diligence process.

-Managers will be expected to demonstrate compliance with those policies at regular intervals, but no less frequently than annually.
-BNZ monitors and assesses, but does not dictate to managers, the form or content of their RI policies.
-BNZ will assess (through its asset consultant) the extent to which an investment manager incorporates ESG factors into its investment process.
+BNZ will assess (through its asset consultant1) the extent to which an investment manager incorporates ESG factors into its investment process.
 The insights from this assessment are considered when a decision is made to appoint a new investment manager or retain an existing investment manager.